 Synchronistically, I had an opportunity to use some of the research I’ve compiled earlier this year in a conversation on the Hellenion forums; this post will integrate some of what I wrote there, so if you are in Hellenion, see some text, and think, “Hey, wait, this looks familiar …” — it probably is.

 It may also be familiar for another reason.
 In 2008, I wrote a post about menstruation and miasma.
 It was one of the first posts on my old blog.
-This evolved into a set of Internet arguments that lasted for years and which are the reason Timothy J. Alexander labeled me a feminist trying to destroy Hellenism from the inside.
+This evolved into a set of Internet arguments that lasted for years and which are the reason Timothy J. Alexander labeled me a feminist trying to destroy “Hellenism” from the inside.
+I honestly think he just didn’t want to talk about menstrual products.

 After that blog ended, I stopped saying much about menstruation.
-While I have noticed every time someone has offhandedly described how icky and terrifying menstruation “must have been” to ancient peoples instead of actually showing me the meat (citations), serial comments on others’ blogs to dispute that are not a very prosocial way of confronting this widespread problem, nor do they provide good SEO so Hellenists googling menstruation in [Hellenism, Hellenic Polytheism, Hellenismos, &c.] can see a counterpoint.
+While I have noticed every time someone has offhandedly described how icky and terrifying menstruation “must have been” to ancient peoples instead of actually showing me the meat (citations), serial comments on others’ blogs to dispute that are not a very prosocial way of confronting this widespread problem, nor do they provide good SEO so people who want to worship the Gods and who are googling menstruation and praying to so-and-so can see a nuanced treatment.

 I was also biding my time, just as bulbs must be planted far in advance of when they sprout and send their fingerlike green shoots up from the Earth.